roger-s-h/roger-s-h.github.io/moreaboutme.markdown

 So where am I now??
 I'm not yet retired, and I have a day job that doesn't involve trading.
 I'm still working for someone who signs my paychecks, but I'm (overall) happy with my financial trajectory.

-To find out more and keep up with the latest updates on my personal life, [check out the Posts section!!](/_posts/)
+To find out more and keep up with the latest, as well as potential updates on my personal life, [check out the Posts section!!](/_posts/)

-slight change